-- Missing markets - Imperfect markets and market failures - For some biodiversity goods and services it is essential to understand and appreciate its alternatives and alternative uses - Uncertainty involving demand and supply of natural resources, especially in the future - Government may like to use the valuation against the restricted, administered or operating market prices for designing biodiversity / ecosystem conservation programmes - In order to arrive at natural resource accounting for methods such as Net Present Value methods, valuation is a must.
+- Missing markets. - Imperfect markets and market failures. - Importance of understanding and appreciating alternatives and alternative uses for some biodiversity goods and services. - Uncertainty involving demand and supply of natural resources, especially in the future. - Governments may use this monetary valuation to counterbalance the restricted, administered or operating market prices for designing biodiversity / ecosystem conservation programmes. - Valuation methods such as Net Present Value are needed for effective natural resource accounting.